 You can even browse the project model online without the need of any software …

-With the term row houses we refer to a residence:
+With the term apartment building we refer to a residence:

 - used by two or more households having common distribution systems (stairs, balconies, lifts, etc.)